HarryLi98/harryli98.github.io/content/post/EME.md

 ---
-title: "MSc Econometrics and Mathematical Economics review"
+title: "My review of the MSc Econometrics and Mathematical Economics at LSE"
+subtitle: "Updated!
+(2024)"
 author: "Harry Li"
 date: 2022-12-17
 tags: ["LSE", "EME"]
 ---

 # Introduction
 I studied for a Master's in Econometrics and Mathematical Economics (EME) at the London School of Economics from 2019 - 2020.
+Prior to starting the Master's, I knew from speaking with other students and professors that this Master's had a reputation for being very technical, and that it would be an intense year.
+Indeed, [LSE's official page](https://www.lse.ac.uk/study-at-lse/Graduate/degree-programmes-2024/MSc-Econometrics-and-Mathematical-Economics) for the program reads

+> The MSc Econometrics and Mathematical Economics is a technically rigorous programme designed to meet the needs of those who have a strong quantitative background wishing to study economics.
+It is aimed at mathematicians, statisticians, physical scientists and engineers, as well as graduate economists.

+> The technical level of the material covered is perhaps higher than for any other master's degree in the area, and the programme has a long-standing international reputation, with many distinguished economists and econometricians among its graduates.

+I find it funny that the program is described as being primarily aimed for those with a quantitative background, and not necessarily economics!
+In my cohort (of around 40 people), we had students with undergraduate degrees in maths, engineering, computer science, management, but the majority of students still had studied economics.

-I knew this Master's had a reputation for being very mathematical, and that it would be an intense year.
-Prior to this, I graduated with an undergraduate degree in economics from the London School of Economics.
-In my undergraduate degree, I studied as much math as possible, which helped prepare me for the advanced level of the degree.
-In particular, in the third year of my undergraduate degree, I took a module on Econometric Theory (EC309) which covered a lot of similar material as in the Master's.
+I had an economics background, having studied my bachelors in economics from the London School of Economics.
+In my undergraduate degree, I studied as much maths as possible, which helped prepare me for the advanced level of the degree.
+In particular, in the third year of my undergraduate degree, I took a module on [Econometric Theory (EC309)](https://www.lse.ac.uk/resources/calendar2018-2019/courseGuides/EC/2018_EC309.htm) which covered a lot of similar material as in the Master's.
 The content for this module was roughly equivalent to the taught material from the first year of a well-respected PhD program in Economics.
 Needless to say, this was far too difficult for me as an undergrad, and I did badly in my final exam, but it did well to prepare me for the advanced level of the econometrics module in EME.

 # Introductory course
 The Master's started in August with a three week introductory course, where we covered the essential foundations for Microeconomics, Macroeconomics and Econometrics, spending one week on each discipline.
 The first lecture for Microeconomics was a review of real analysis; properties of open and closed sets, limits, and continuous functions, topics that we never saw again in the subsequent Microeconomics modules.
 The schedule for the first three weeks was intense, with lectures and problem sets every day.
 We had a test at the end of the three weeks, and if you scored below 60 in two of the three modules, they recommended that you transfer to the MSc in Economics, which a few students did.